Trudeau was just voted the worst modern Prime Minister by Canadians

 Research & Co. released its latest polling results on the best and worst Canadian Prime Ministers since the late 1960s and Trudeau was voted the worst.
-However, there is one big caveat.
-Trudeau was also seen as one of the best, too.
+However, there was one big caveat.
+Trudeau was also seen as one of the country's best Prime Ministers, too.

-The survey polled 1,002 Canadians on who they thought were the best and worst Prime Ministers going all the way back to John Turner, which is how Trudeau was voted one of the best and the absolute worst PM in the same survey.
+The survey polled 1,002 Canadians on who they thought were the best and worst Prime Ministers going all the way back to John Turner in the 1960s, which was how Trudeau was voted both one of the best and the absolute worst Canadian PM in the same survey.
 Let’s look at the results.

 When it comes to the worst Prime Minister since the late 1960s, you already know who took the top spot: Justin Trudeau, and he did so with 38% of the vote.
 However, you may be surprised by which of the other 8 possible candidates took the number two spot on the worst list.